mkasuboski/100-days-of-code/log.md

 ### Day 5 April 20th 2020

 **Today's Progress**: Finished applied Visual design today.
 Definitely need to start to build even a mock website.
 I am gaining too much information to just leave this stuff here, and I will definitely need to set something up that at least partially saves the number of commands that I may not remember otherwise, and applies them to a page that I can reference.

+### Day 6 April 21st 2020

+**Today's Progress** Started learning applied accessibility on freecodecamp learned how to embed an audio player on a web page.

+### Day 7 April 22nd 2020

+**Today's Progress** Played around with HTML in a web site.
+Studied a few different website designs. continued with applied accessibility.